-Grand Parker Casino is an online casino established in 2011 using games created by Realtime Gaming.
+Grand Parker Casino is an online casino established in 2011 with games supplied by Realtime Gaming.
 It is operated by Milore Limited and is registered under the jurisdiction of Curaçao.
-Last updated: October 9, 2014.
+Last updated: May 5, 2019.

 Grand Parker Casino is owned and operated by the Curacao-based Milore Limited, a casino operator that also owns Loco Panda Casino, among others.
 Like its sister casinos, the games at Grand Parker are provided by RTG software, and the casino is open to American players.
 Read on as we take a detailed look at Grand Parker and see what makes it tick.